-- Stop line (M13) - If there is a queue, each car must still come to a stop at the stop line.
-Immediately following the car in front of you is not permitted. - All-way stop means that all the adjoining roads have an obligation to stop.
+Stop line (M13)

+All-way stop means that all the adjoining roads have an obligation to stop.
 The easiest solution is for whoever stopped first to also start driving again first.
-All-way stops are rare.
+Allway stops are rare.

 You must stop at the stop line.
 Immediately following the bus in front of you is not permitted.